Help us build farm tools that work in your language and your district

 Why these partnerships are important to us

-If your work involves African or Bantu language research, local agricultural knowledge, crop image samples, or field-based agricultural validation, we would be glad to hear from you.
+If your work touches African or Bantu language research, local farming knowledge, crop photos, or farm testing, we would love to hear from you.